father of the groom speech

 Now to focus on the bride.
 The purpose here is to make the bride shine.
-This is a great place to add some humour and show admiration for the couple.
-You may wish to tell a story about meeting the bride, the moment you realised the couple would get married, watching the groom grow through the experience, or memorable moments from having been part of the couple’s journey.
+This is a great place to add some humor and show admiration for the couple.
+You may wish to tell a story about meeting the bride, the moment you realized the couple would get married, watching the groom grow through the experience, or memorable moments from having been part of the couple’s journey.
 As long as everyone has a good time with this section, you can’t go wrong.

 Finish up with a touch of admiration and sincerity.
 Talking about how special this new relationship is will balance out the light-heartedness of your previous stories and comments.
 Quickly finish up if you’re worried about the length of your speech.
 Otherwise, you may choose to finish with a lengthier quote, opinion, or a funny anecdote about marriage.
 Also - perhaps the groom or couple has been through some challenges.
 Reflecting on these with a focus on hope and positivity will be personally appreciated by the bride and groom.

 Round off by sending your best wishes for the future, and of course a toast!
 Ending your speech on a highly positive note will ensure that you leave your audience with feelings of love and happiness.

 Consider how you are delivering your speech.
 There may be times in your speech that you should vary your tone and volume, and times you should use gestures.
 These tools will help to get maximum impact, so consider this when you write your speech.
 For more on how to deliver a Father of the Groom Speech, check out our Resources page.